salesforcecli/plugin-data/messages/bulk.delete.md

 - Bulk delete records from a custom object and wait 5 minutes for the command to complete:

-  <%= config.bin %> <%= command.id %> --sobject MyObject\_\_c --file files/delete.csv --wait 5
+  <%= config.bin %> <%= command.id %> --sobject MyObject__c --file files/delete.csv --wait 5

 # flags.sobjecttype

-Salesforce object, either standard or custom, that you want to delete records from.
+API name of the Salesforce object, either standard or custom, that you want to delete records from.

 # flags.csvfile